How to keep on top of your mental health

 Why not take the stairs instead of the lift when you go to the department store or get off the bus one stop early?

-You could even join a sports club such as badminton or netball, which has the added bonus of building social networks and boosting self-esteem.
+Depending on the area you live, you could even join a sports club such as badminton or netball, which has the added bonus of building social networks and boosting self-esteem.